kgreg-8/DotDash-eCommerce-Trends/README.md

 ## Summary of Insights

 ### Seasonality
-DotDash sees a holiday sales surge, each year in November and December.
-The worst months are February and October.
-This is common seasonality for companies selling electronics.
+DotDash sees a holiday sales surge, each year in November (18%) and December (23%).
+Additionally, we see a bounceback in sales of roughly 18% in March after sales decline in February.
+The worst months are February and October, which see sales dip by about -27% on average during these months.
+While DotDash's sales trend follow common seasonality for companies selling electronics, these figures offer insights into consumer behavior.
+The ‘best’ deals in consumers' eyes start to run through the holiday season so customers in October may be waiting for ‘deal season’ to start in November or are finding deals elsewhere.

 <img width="827" alt="Screenshot 2024-02-25 at 10 17 54 AM" src="https://github.com/kgreg-8/DotDash-eCommerce-Trends/assets/148907539/9038b66a-870f-41f9-b778-cf58b7ef12c8">